sinha-sanchay/Real-Time-Chat-Application/README.md

 # Real-Time Chat Application

 ## Description
-A real-time chat application built with [Technology/Framework] that allows users to communicate instantly.
-This project demonstrates the implementation of real-time communication using [Technology/Framework].
+A real-time chat application built with [Spring Boot] that allows users to communicate instantly.
+This project demonstrates the implementation of real-time communication using [WebSocket].

 ## Features
 - User authentication and authorization
 - Real-time messaging
-- User status indicators (online/offline)
 - Group chats
-- Message history
-- Notifications for new messages

 ## Installation
 1. Clone the repository: